Wolverine971/9takes/src/blog/people/celebrities/Mr-Rogers.md

 	/>
 </div>

-Mr. Rogers, also known as Fred Rogers, was a beloved children's television host and advocate for kindness and compassion.
+<p class="firstLetter">Mr. Rogers, also known as Fred Rogers, was a beloved children's television host and advocate for kindness and compassion.
 His personality traits are indicative of an enneagram type 2, also known as the Helper.
-Here are four reasons why Mr. Rogers fits the characteristics of an enneagram type 2:
+Here are four reasons why Mr. Rogers fits the characteristics of an enneagram type 2:</p>

 ## Desire to help and serve others